muchsin28/seru-automobile/README.md

 - Windows
   Download from this [link](https://git-scm.com/download/win)

 - Linux

-  If you're on Fedora (or any closely-related RPM-based distribution, such as RHEL or CentOS), you can use `dnf`:

-  `dnf install git-all`

   If you're on a Debian-based distribution, such as Ubuntu, try `apt`:

   `apt install git-all`

 - macOS

-  On Mavericks (10.9) or above you can do this simply by trying to run `$ git --version` from the Terminal the very first time.
-If you don't have it installed already, it will prompt you to install it.

-  or

   Download from this [link](https://git-scm.com/download/mac)

 **Node.js**

 - Windows
   Download from this [link](https://nodejs.org/en/download/)

 - Linux

-  If you're on Fedora (or any closely-related RPM-based distribution, such as RHEL or CentOS), you can use `dnf`:

-  `dnf module install nodejs:12`

   If you're on a Debian-based distribution, such as Ubuntu, try `apt`:

   `apt install nodejs`

 - macOS
   Download from this [link](https://nodejs.org/en/download/)

 **PostgreSQL**

 - Windows
   Download from this [link](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads)

 - Linux

-  If you're on Fedora (or any closely-related RPM-based distribution, such as RHEL or CentOS), you can use `dnf`:

-  `dnf module list postgresql`

-  `dnf module enable postgresql:12`

   If you're on a Debian-based distribution, such as Ubuntu, try `apt`:

   `apt install postgresql postgresql-contrib`

 - macOS
   On Mac OS X Download from this [link](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads)

 #### D.2.
 Installation